May I watch a class?

 Yes, you may watch a class.
 You may come and watch more than once if you like.

-Just fill out the web form on our free trial / appointment page and we will contact you for an appointment.
+Just fill out the web form on our trial class / appointment page and we will contact you for an appointment.
 Trial lessons are generally scheduled early in the week before our first class at 7 pm.
 Bring work-out pants, t-shirt and sneakers.

 Can I just speak to an instructor before taking a trial lesson?

 Yes.
 However, if the instructor is teaching a class, you will have to wait until class is finished to ask most questions.
-You can also request an appointment on the same web form as a free trial lesson.
+You can also request an appointment on the same web form as a trial lesson.

 Does your school teach ground-fighting?

 We have special, optional classes in applying Wing Tsun techniques in certain situations such as fighting on the ground, dealing with weapon attacks, dealing with grappling, and others.
 Dealing with being pushed to the ground and the responses to use are incorporated in regular classes.

 Does Wing Tsun ever use ground fighting techniques or joint locks?

 As a fifth range of fighting yes.
 Prolonged ground fighting and joints locks are not specialties of Wing Tsun.
 We do not spend five minute rounds or until a tap-out in ground fighting.
 Wing Tsun is focused on ending the fight as soon as possible.
 In real self-defense, a long fight is dangerous since your attacker’s friends can come and attack you from behind.
 It is best to leave the scene as soon as an opportunity presents itself.

 How effective is Wing Tsun in real life self-defense?